Pluaris User Guide

 These options are all located under My Memory in the left-hand navigation menu:

-The Dashboard provides a quantitative, graphical view of the annotations produced by the Pluaris AI engine.
-The Dashboard results represent articles uploaded to your database over the past 15 days.
+The Control Panel provides a quantitative, graphical view of the annotations produced by the Pluaris AI engine.
+The Control Panel results represent articles uploaded to your database over the past 15 days.
 These results can be further filtered down by using the Filters menu, as described in the Filters section.

-The following graphics can be found on the Dashboard:
+The following graphics can be found on the Control Panel:

 This graphic includes: